pimvanpelt/pdu/README.md

 PDU state to flash, or reads it back from flash into memory.

-The `Channel` RPC Service takes either no arguments, in which case report for all channels is given as a list, or if a parameter `{idx: 0 }` is present, only that one channel is returned as a scalar.
+The `Channel` RPC Service takes either no arguments, in which case report for all channels is given as a list, or if a parameter `idx` is present, only that one channel is returned as a scalar.
 Note that channels are run from 0..15.
-When calling `Channel.Clear`, care should be taken to also persist the state to flash with `State.Write`, so that restarts do not inadvertently restore old state.
+When calling `Channel.Clear`, which zeros the current and consumption counters, care should be taken to also persist the state to flash with `State.Write`, so that restarts do not inadvertently restore old state.

 Examples: